Skip to main content

 2 mentions Positive Neutral Negative

-The game offers decent replayability with multiple playthroughs appealing to users; however, some bugs and language issues slightly detract from the overall experience.
+The game offers decent replay value, encouraging multiple playthroughs, though some players note that bugs and spelling or grammar issues slightly detract from the overall experience.

-• “There's replay value-- I'll play several more times-- but I wish they'd ironed out indication/branching indication bugs and spelling/grammar.”
+• “There's replay value-- I'll play several more times-- but I wish I'd waited until they ironed out indication/branching indication bugs and spelling/grammar.”

 • emotional